You flip a switch and turn on the lights. Pretty simple, right?

 Almost 80 percent of the reviews are 5-stars.
 One review, after four months of using the light, said:

 “This bulb really works!
 I ran into a friend whom I have not seen in about 6 months.
 Her first remark was a “Wow…you look so much younger!
 What are you doing to your skin?”
 Also, my poor old giant breed dog (mastiff mix) was limping and had a hard time getting up out of bed.
 I have been applying this light to his spine and hindquarters every day for about 20 minutes a session (putting the light directly on his fur).
 He is getting up more easily and more willing to go on walks.
 I am a true believer in this Red Light Therapy science.”

 It’s important to note that this purchase is only the bulb, so you will need a desk lamp or other fixture to use with it.
 You can learn more about SGROW and purchase this Amazon Choice bulb here.

-This portable light is best suited for the face, but can help with a wide range of whole body health.
-It’s a combination of 660nm and 850 nm with 50 percent deep red light and 50 percent near infrared light.
-You can learn more about this light or buy now on Amazon.
+This portable light is best suited for the face but can help with a wide range of whole-body health.
+It’s a combination of 660nm and 850 nm with 50 percent deep red light and 50 percent near-infrared light.
+You can learn more about this light or buy it now on Amazon.

 Why we love it:

 - You can put the light anywhere with the convenient portability